 The Governor recommends expenditures totaling \$52.6 million, including \$42.6 million SGF, for capital improvements for FY 2023.
 This is an SGF decrease of \$41.8 million below the agency's FY 2023 request.
 The decrease is due to the Governor not recommending the agency's enhancement requests for additional deferred maintenance of all remaining armories (\$35.8 million), nor the purchase of a supply warehouse (\$6.0 million).
 The recommendation does not include ARPA funding for any projects, but notes that such federal funding should be pursued with the SPARK Executive Committee.

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation with the following adjustments:
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation.